The config file¶

 , included by default with every Qtile installation.

-Qtile will try to create the configuration file as a copy of the default config, if it doesn't exist yet.
+Qtile will try to create the configuration file as a copy of the default

-Default Configuration¶
+Default Configuration

 The default configuration is invoked when qtile cannot find a configuration file.
 In addition, if qtile is restarted or the config is reloaded, qtile will load the default configuration if the config file it finds has some kind of error in it.
 The documentation below describes the configuration lookup process, as well as what the key bindings are in the default config.